lhr-solar/UTSVT-KiCadLibraries/PULL_REQUEST_TEMPLATE.md

 ## Schematic Level Requirements
 - [ ] Is proper noise resistance given to all peripheral devices (bypass caps and coils/ferrites)?
 - [ ] Is proper ESD protection given to all MCU input pins (zener diodes)?
+You could also write the input pin rating for the MCU on the schematic.
 - [ ] Is proper power protection given to peripheral devices (zener diodes)?
 - [ ] Are peripheral units used properly (reading datasheet)?
 - [ ] Are testing points added at useful places?
 - [ ] Is there proper short to GND protection at MCU outputs (inline resistors)?
-- [ ] Do ADC inputs have caps?
+- [ ] Do ADC inputs have caps (appropriately sized to prevent RC delay)?
 - [ ] Are ADC inputs biased so there is room above expected value to determine if value is being overflowed?
-- [ ] Are LED's located at useful places (comm, power, debugging, extra GPIO)?
+- [ ] Are LEDs located at useful places (comm, power, debugging, extra GPIO)?
+They should be placed in locations
 - [ ] Are parts chosen easy to collect?
 - [ ] Are parts chosen easy to solder?
 - [ ] Is there reverse polarity protection on inputs?